Dartvauder/NeuroSandboxWebUI/README.md

 * You can use the application via your mobile device in localhost (Via IPv4)
 * Flexible and optimized interface (By Gradio)
 * Support for Transformers and llama.cpp models (LLM)
-* Support for diffusers (safetensors) models (Stable Diffusion) - txt2img, img2img, inpaint and extras tabs
+* Support for diffusers (safetensors) models (StableDiffusion) - txt2img, img2img, inpaint and extras tabs
 * AudioCraft support (Models: musicgen, audiogen and magnet)
 * Supports TTS and Whisper models (For LLM)
 * Support for Lora, Vae, Inpaint and Upscale models (For Stable Diffusion)